Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Multilayer Graph spectrum space

-\end{property} The {Property \ref{eig}} shows that we can calculate the eigen-tensor from the flattened tensor to simplify the decomposition operations.
-Moreover, the joint M-GFT is the bijection of GFT in the flattened MLN, with vertices indexed by both the layers and the entities.
-However, such joint M-GFT analyzes the inter- and intra- layer connections jointly while ignoring the individual features of entities and layers.
+The {Property \ref{eig}} shows that we can calculate the eigen-tensor from the flattened tensor to simplify the decomposition operations.
+Moreover, the {M-JGFT} is the bijection of GFT in the flattened MLG, with vertices indexed by both the layers and the entities.
+However, such {M-JGFT} analyzes the inter- and intra- layer connections jointly while ignoring the individual features of entities and layers.
 Next, we will show how to implement the order-wise frequency analysis in M-GSP based on tensor decomposition.